ComposableFi/composable/frame/lending/README.md

 ## What

-Lending = Loans + Liquidation

-Lending calls Oracle and Vault

-Oracle = only Pairs with Prices are allowed

-Vault = Vault provides and recalls liquidity into/from Lending via protocol.
+Vault provides and recalls liquidity into/from Lending via protocol.

-Lending uses Vault for operation to withdraw assets and deposit back.

-Liquidation uses DEX for swaps.

 DEX depends on Lending for leverage

-## Markets

-Can create isolated pairs which are supported Vault and Oracle.

 ## Test